 Longtail Keyword Traffic

-Ultimately there are hundreds of millions of unique searches every single day.
+Ultimately there are hundreds of millions of unique searches every single day as people search for unique web content.
 They can range from “cat toys for my black haired cat” to “feline goodies for orange tabbies”.
-70% of all searches put into search engines are considered to be ‘long tail’.
+70% of all searches put into search engines are considered to be ‘long tail’

 Your content should always be people centric, not search engine centric.
-Google’s algorithm rewards websites that post highly popular and valuable content.
-Sites that use keyword stuffing and other unsavory tactics are penalized by Google.
+Google’s current algorithm rewards websites that post highly popular content.
+Sites and landing pages that use keyword stuffing and other unsavory tactics are penalized by Google.
+Don’t worry, your SEO efforts will pay off in the end.

 A great tip is to use a spreadsheet to keep track of the keywords that you’re targeting on each page.
 As you look over your list, you should be able to spot whether or not you’re targeting the same word on multiple pages.
 Keyword ranking doesn't have to be difficult - it just has to be done right.